 Bridge Letter

-Service Organization's Customer's Financial Year
+Service Organisation's Customer's Financial Year

 Example timeline of a SOC 2 Type 2 report period and bridge letter coverage